dimasyankauskas/ai-first-stack/README.md

 ---

-*Made with frustration, persistence, and finally success by Demas* 🎉
+*Architected with vision, precision, and purpose by Dimas* 🎉